ARTS-Laboratory/Biphasic-data-acquisition-system/DAQ_design/Assisi/README.md

 ## V0.2.2
 * Shortened the PCB and added a notch/cutout for better enclosure fit.
-* Cleaned up the schematic, PCB traces, and moved toward two mounting holes.
+* Cleaned up the schematic, PCB traces, and moved to two mounting holes.

 ## V0.2.3
 * Future version to explore direct 5 V power input without the Arduino regulator.